newben420/miko_pub_snapshot/README.md

 - By the way, I let ChatGPT decide the names, personalities, and generate the pictures for my projects and their instances.
 It's fun.

+- Also, I switched back from Typescript to CommonJS cause I got tired of Typescript (It's great though, I have no reason).
+Maybe I no longer liked how my scripts looked after compilation (Though I know I can take care of it in the TS configuration JSON file).

 God's speed!!!